 Zaius: This app takes into account all of the customer’s interactions across every channel and device and puts it into a single customer view that allows for easy targeting.
 Customer Profiles show all of the interactions a customer has had with your business—all items browsed or purchased, contact information, location, and more—and puts them into one view.

 When it comes to a numbers-based system to calculate how active your customers are with your business, Zaius doesn’t offer anything equivalent to Drip’s Lead Scoring.

 Winner: If you’re looking for a points-based system to calculate how your customers are interacting with your brand, look no further than Drip.
 Its Lead Scoring automatically assigns points for purchases, abandoned carts, and more, so that you can use cold-hard numbers to see what your customers are up to.

 5. Segmentation Capabilities

 Us: We know that each one of your customers has a unique experience—people come from different sources, take different actions, and are interested in different things.
-With Drip’s people-centric segmentation capabilities, we make it possible for you to segment everyone on your list by tags.
+With Drip’s people-centric segmentation capabilities, we make it possible for your ecommerce business to segment everyone on your list by tags.
 Tag customers based on names, dates, custom fields, events, actions they take, actions they didn’t take, and more.

 Flexible segmentation capabilities let you know exactly who each customer is so that you can target them with a personalized message.